 Over forty endowed lecture series are given at Yale each year on subjects ranging from anatomy to theology, and including virtually all disciplines.
 In addition, numerous seminars, colloquia, and public lectures are organized by both faculty and students and are open to all students of the Graduate School.

-Other athletic facilities at Yale include the David S. Ingalls Rink, the Yale Bowl, the Yale Golf Course, the Yale Polo and Equestrian Center, the Yale Sailing Center, the Yale Tennis Center, and the Yale Outdoor Recreation Center.
+In addition, there are many graduate student and mixed (with undergraduates) sports clubs ranging from Curling to Rugby to Triathlon.
+Many IDE students enjoy devoting some time to sports as a good balance to the intense course work.
+These clubs use athletic facilities at Yale which include the Ingalls Ice Rink (3 minute walk from the Economic Department), the Yale Bowl, the Yale Golf Course, the Yale Polo and Equestrian Center, the Yale Sailing Center, the Yale Tennis Center and the Yale Outdoor Recreation Center.

-There are two major graduate student residences for single men and women: the Hall of Graduate Studies (320 York Street) located in the central part of the Yale Campus and Helen Hadley Hall (420 Temple Street) located within a block of the Economic Growth Center.
-Additional rooms for single students are available in small on-campus residence halls.
+There are two major graduate student residences for graduate students: the New Hall of Graduate Studies (272 Elm Street) located in the central part of the Yale Campus (opening Fall 2018) and Helen Hadley Hall (420 Temple Street) located within a block of the Economic Growth Center.
+Additional rooms are available in small on-campus residence halls.
 The university also maintains a number of housing units for married students.
 Couples with children are given preference.
 Detailed information can be obtained by going to the Graduate Housing web site.

 Many students also elect to live off campus - many in the East Rock neighborhood that is know for its vibrant graduate student community, safety and lovely cafes.
 The Housing Office maintains a computer listing of off-campus housing.
 This service is available for admitted students only.
 All students who accept admission to the Graduate School are sent information about university housing facilities and appropriate application forms.